Transport alpha divergences: Divergence functions and Information geometry methods

 Here $\log$ is the natural logarithm function.
-The $\alpha$-divergence is a distance-like function, namely divergence or contrast function that satisfies the following properties.

-We note that, in general when $\alpha\neq 0$, $\alpha$-divergence is not a distance function, since $\mathrm{D}_\alpha(m\|n)\neq \mathrm{D}_\alpha(n\|m)$.
-The following dual relation holds There are three important examples of $\alpha$-divergences, widely used in statistical inference applications. \begin{itemize} \item[(i)] $\alpha=0$: Squared Hellinger distance (up to a scaling factor)
+The {alpha divergence} is a distance-like function, namely divergence or contrast function that satisfies the following properties. { } We note that, in general when $\alpha\neq 0$, {alpha divergence} is not a distance function, since {$\mathrm{D}_\alpha[m\|n]\neq \mathrm{D}_\alpha[n\|m]$}.
+The following dual relation holds { } There are three important examples of {alpha divergence}s, widely used in statistical inference applications. { \begin{itemize} \item[(i)] $\alpha=0$: Squared Hellinger distance (up to a scaling factor)

 \item[(ii)] $\alpha=1$: Kullback-Leibler (KL) divergence

 \item[(iii)] $\alpha=3$: Chi-squared divergence